MarufZak/study-logs/understanding-linux-kernel/README.md

 Process is an instance of program in execution.
 It’s a collection of data structures that describe how far process has progressed.
 For kernel it’s entity to which resources are allocated.
 Process has a single parent, and when it’s created, it may use shared (with parent) pages that contain program code, but the data (stack, heap) is separate, it’s copied from parent.

+Process has execution flows, called threads.
+Threads share the data and code with other threads in the same process.
+In early days Linux treated threads as a single process, meaning if one thread was blocked, all other threads were blocked too.
+After that Linux introduced **lightweight processes,** which represents an independent execution flow like a thread, but it’s structured like a process (it has its own PID, and can be scheduled independently by kernel).
+The fact that lightweight process shares data and code with other lightweight processes makes it lightweight, and easy to context switch from.

+When context switching (doesn’t matter if it’s process or thread), the state (PC, stack pointer, general purpose registers) are stored in TSS.

+**TSS** (Task state segment) is a data structure to facilitate context switching by holding task-specific information that the CPU needs to switch contexts.
+TSS is stored in memory, and it exists one per process (in older systems).
+TSS is accessed through GDT table (global descriptor table, contains descriptors that define segments of memory).
+TSS descriptor in GDT contains TSS base address, size, and its permissions.

 ## FAQ

 - Is Linux kernel a process?